lawalalx/alx-interview/0x09-island_perimeter/README.md

 * Allowed editors: `vi`, `vim`, `emacs`
 * Files interpreted/compiled on Ubuntu 14.04 LTS using `python3` (version 3.4.3)
+* All files should end with a new line
 * Files first line exactly shebang `#!/usr/bin/python3`
 * `README.md` file mandatory
 * Code documented and using `PEP 8` style (version 1.7.x)
 * Files executable
+* You are not allowed to import any module

 ## General Learning & Setu